Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex-search/ask_questions_to_your_own_documents_with_snowflake_cortex_search.md

 - How to use LLMs using serverless functions in [Snowflake Cortex AI](https://snowflake.com/cortex)
 - How to build a front-end with Python using [Streamlit in Snowflake](https://www.snowflake.com/en/data-cloud/overview/streamlit-in-snowflake/)

+### What You Will Build
+The final product includes an application that lets users test how the LLM responds with and without the context document(s) to show how RAG can address hallucinations.

 ### Prerequisites
 - Snowflake account in a cloud region where Snowflake Cortex LLM functions are supported